Brent Bourgeois: Early life

 Born in New Orleans, Louisiana, Bourgeois grew up in New Jersey and Dallas, Texas.
 He moved with Tagg to California's Bay Area after high school, and in the late 1970s they played in a Sacramento band named Uncle Rainbow, which included members from Texas and other parts of the South of the United States.

 Music career

 Bourgeois Tagg

-In 1984, Bourgeois and Tagg moved to Sacramento and formed Bourgeois Tagg with guitarist Lyle Workman, drummer Michael Urbano, and keyboardist Scott Moon.
+In 1984, Bourgeois and Larry Tagg moved to Sacramento and formed Bourgeois Tagg with guitarist Lyle Workman, drummer Michael Urbano, and keyboardist Scott Moon.
 Bourgeois played keyboards, Tagg played bass, and both shared lead vocal duties.

-The eponymous album Bourgeois Tagg was produced by David J. Holman and spawned two singles.
-"Mutual Surrender (What a Wonderful World)" performed well, if briefly, at college radio and received some dance/club play, but its follow-up "The Perfect Life" didn't fare as well.
-Promotional videos were produced for both singles, but received limited play.
-"Mutual Surrender (What a Wonderful World)" peaked at No. 62 on the Billboard Hot 100.
+Their debut album Bourgeois Tagg was produced by David J. Holman and spawned two singles, "Mutual Surrender (What a Wonderful World)" a number 62 hit on the Billboard Hot 100 and "The Perfect Life".
 In 1987, Bourgeois Tagg recorded Yoyo with producer Todd Rundgren.
-It was released in autumn, and the band had what would prove to be their biggest hit with its first single "I Don't Mind at All", which peaked at No. 38 on the Billboard Hot 100 and No. 35 in the UK Chart.
-Although the single just briefly made the Top 40 in the United States, it was a Top Five hit on the Adult Contemporary chart, and a major hit worldwide.
-Its success was fueled by an innovative video that received heavy airplay on MTV and other music video outlets.
-The follow-up single "Waiting for the Worm to Turn" (the first single with a lead vocal by Tagg) failed to chart in the U.S.
+It was released in autumn, and the band had what would prove to be their biggest hit with its first single "I Don't Mind at All", which peaked at number 38 on the Billboard Hot 100, and made the top 40 in Canada and the UK.